Coordinator, First Year Experience

 Attending college for the first time is a big step for everyone.
 From acceptance through your first weeks of classes, we provide several programs to ensure that your transition is a smooth one.
 We want you to feel at home here at Kent State Stark.

-Smart Start Saturday serves as new student orientation for incoming students.
-Held the Saturday before classes start, students are invited to attend sessions on topics such as faculty expectations, money management while in college, staying healthy and balanced, time management, getting involved and effective study habits.
+Smart Start Orientation serves as new student orientation for incoming students.
+Held before classes start, students are invited to attend sessions on topics such as faculty expectations, money management while in college, staying healthy and balanced, time management, getting involved and effective study habits.
 Students are also given the opportunity to find their classrooms, receive their FLASHcard student ID and buy their books.
 Parents and family members are welcome to attend the event and receive information on how to support their student while in college.

 This one-credit course is required of all new Kent State University students and serves as an introduction to college life.
 The seminar format of the class allows for group discussions while exposing students to topics such as time management, navigating the university, choosing a major, advising, registration and much more.
 In addition to the course, Kent State Stark offers FlashTopic sections of UC 10097 and Freshman Interest Groups (FIGs) that can be used to fulfill the UC 10097 requirement.